lucasbotteri/marvel-searcher/README.md

 ### Enviroment variables

-Check example.env file to know what enviroment variables do you need.
+Check example.env file to know what enviroment variables do you need and check [create-react-app] to know which env file name do you need to create.